 Meningioma: Meningioma is a common type of brain tumor that is typically benign.
 This type of tumor usually forms on the membranes near the spinal cord and brain.
 Depending on the location of the tumor, symptoms can include vision loss, seizures, coordination issues and weakness in limbs.
 Our specialists will conduct a neurological exam and run imaging tests to determine a diagnosis of meningioma.

 Common signs of a spinal tumor can be tied to back and neck pain.
-It’s important to listen to your body if you start to feel numbness, find it difficult to walk or feel weak.
+It’s important to listen to your body if you start to feel numbness, have difficulty walking or feel weak.
 If left untreated, spinal tumors can cause spinal deformities, like scoliosis or kyphosis, to form.

 Our spine specialists will order imaging tests to better determine your condition.
 Testing may include:

 Our team of specialists is here to help get you back on your feet.
 We understand that discussing treatment options for spinal tumors can be overwhelming.
-Trust the multidisciplinary staff at Banner Health to provide support and personalized care for your spinal tumor.
+Trust the multidisciplinary staff at Banner Brain & Spine to provide support and personalized care for your spinal tumor.
 Treatment options include:

 Our multidisciplinary team of experts will communicate with you every step of the way to make sure you are informed and educated on treatment options.
 We’re here to support you through this journey.
 Lean on us to answer any questions you may have.